Ultimate Guide to Argentina’s Salt Flats!

 - How Late Are They Open?
 Argentina’s Salt Flats (Salinas Grandes) sits in the middle of a major highway, so I see no reason why you can’t visit them any time you want.

-- How to Get There = The Salt Flats are quite remote, & the two ways to get there are: 1) Rent a car, or 2) Book a tour (I booked mine via Trip Advisor for $75).
+- How to Get There = The Salt Flats are quite remote, & the two ways to get there are: 1) Rent a car, or 2) Book a tour in Salta (I booked mine via Trip Advisor for $75).
 My tour took 13-hours (7AM-8PM), & covered many sites besides the Salt Flats, including Purmamarca.
 Downside: we only had 20 minutes at the Salt Flats.
 If you want more time, rent a car.

 - How Big is Salinas Grandes?
 Approximately 212 square kilometers.
 (It seems VERY big when you’re there.)
-Compared to Salar de Uyuni, though, in Bolivia ~ Salinas Grandes is TINY.
+Compared to Salar de Uyuni in Bolivia though ~ Salinas Grandes is TINY.
 Uyuni is 10,500+ square kilometers.

 - What is the Elevation at Salinas Grandes?
 11,000 feet (3,300 meters) above sea level.